microsoft/verona/docs/internal/expressions.md

   create() : MyType;
   apply();
 }
-// Creates a new object
-let a : MyType & mut = MyType::create();
+// Creates a new object and calls it let a : MyType & mut = MyType::create();
 a.apply();
 ```